yuzhengcuhk/yuzhengcuhk.github.io/README.md

-# Yash Patel - Academic Website
+# Yu Zheng - Academic Website (Forked from Yash Patel)

 This is my personal academic website built with [Hugo](https://gohugo.io/) and the [Hugo Blox Builder](https://hugoblox.com/) Academic theme.